 Trees cannot grow in this calcareous soil, therefore shade will be hard to find.
 There isn’t the best way to explore this area.
 Visitors can walk between the prehistoric rocks and enjoy their naturally arranged artistic formation.
 Afterward, try to climb the highest rock called Puncak Panyawangan.

 From the top of the rock, visitors can also see the mining activities at the limestone mines nearby.
 Sometimes the noise can be too loud.
-Prehistoric human started to arrive in this area as mere hunters and gatherers.
+Prehistoric humans started to arrive in this area as mere hunters and gatherers.

 Stone Garden Citatah Extreme Activities